EVOCATION-ITN/evocation-itn.github.io/_pages/recruitment.md

 ---
 ## Open PhD Positions

-We are looking for **highly motivated candidates** for becoming the next generation of early-stage scientific and industrieal researchers (ESRs) who in the future will lead research and development of novel visual and geometric computing methodologies in the widest variety of applications, including industrial design and manufacturing, cultural heritage study and valorisation, geomatics, and tele-collaboration.
+We are looking for **highly motivated candidates** for becoming the next generation of early-stage scientific and industrial researchers (ESRs) who in the future will lead research and development of novel visual and geometric computing methodologies in the widest variety of applications, including industrial design and manufacturing, cultural heritage study and valorisation, geomatics, and tele-collaboration.

 We can offer you a **36-months PhD training program** coordinated among eight academic and industrial partners.